satellytes/satellytes.com/blog-posts/gatsby-ssr-caching.md

 featuredImage: images/gatsby-ssr-caching.jpg
 author: "Fabian Dietenberger"
 authorSummary: "Senior Developer at Satellytes"
-teaserText: Learn how to cache Gatsby SSR page on Gatsby Cloud
+teaserText: Learn how to cache Gatsby SSR pages on Gatsby Cloud
-seoMetaText: Lean how to cache Gatsby SSR pages on Gatsby Cloud to boost page speed.
+seoMetaText: Learn how to cache Gatsby SSR pages on Gatsby Cloud to boost page speed.
 Your users won't see a difference to SSG or DSG pages anymore.
 leadboxText: Want to learn more about creating blazing fast pages?
 Then join us to learn more!
 attribution:
     creator: Shiro Hatori